pledgeco/bruktbok.net/README.md

 Bruktbok.net is a website made for students at UiA (Universitetet i Agder).
 The purpose of this project is to help students sell their used educational books, and to give students an easy to use way of buying used books.
 A user of the site will put his/her books up for auction and other users will be able to bid on it.
+Bruktbok is made in PHP and MySQL.

 VERSION: 1.0.0